Frequently asked questions about the seal harvest

-In Canada, approximately 70 per cent of the commercial harvest of harp seals occurs in the area known as the “Front” off the coast of Newfoundland and Labrador, while about 30 per cent occurs in the Gulf of St. Lawrence.
-There are also subsistence harvests in the Canadian Arctic.
-There are both commercial and subsistence harvests in Greenland.
+In Canada, approximately 70 percent of the commercial harvest of harp seals occurs in the area known as the “Front” off the coast of Newfoundland and Labrador, while about 30 percent occurs in the Gulf of St. Lawrence.
+There are also subsistence harvests in the Canadian Arctic, as well as in Greenland.

 Newfoundland and Labrador (Front)

 How long does the harvest last?
 When does it begin and end?